Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

 ![Mechanical dimensions](./images/mechanical.jpg)

-The board is 20.5 mm wide, 30.5 mm long (39 mm including connetor pins) and 2.5 mm thick.
+The board is 20.5 mm wide, 30.5 mm long (39 mm including connector pins) and 2.5 mm thick.
 There are 2 mounting holes for M2.5 screws on top left and right.
 The board has exposed pad under TSYS01.
 If you're sensing some material, pad should be connected to material being sensed with electrically insulating and thermally conductive tape.
 If you're sensing air temperature, pad should not be connected.

 #User instructions